Terms and Conditions

 Standard (Low) - Issue is a minor inconvenience and does not impact business operations in any significant way; little or no time sensitivity. - 1 Business Day (email)

 2.3 Standard Service Requests

 2.3.1 Initiating Standard Service Requests.
 The Customer may initiate a Standard Service Request by opening a ticket via the NextRequest in-app chat system.
 NextRequest support team members or systems may also create tickets on the Customer’s behalf in response to issues identified by monitoring systems.

 2.3.2 Response and Resolution.
 Once NextRequest has responded to a Service Request, NextRequest will work during Business Hours with the Customer’s representatives and, as needed, our Hosting Partner to resolve the problem or provide a workaround.
 NextRequest makes no guarantee regarding the time to resolve a Service Request, only that NextRequest will use the reasonable efforts described above.

 2.4 Critical Service Requests

 2.4.2 NextRequest’s Response.
-NextRequest’s support staff will contact the Customer within 2 hours of receiving the Customer’s report of a Critical Service Request and will work continuously until the issue is resolved or a workaround is available.
+NextRequest’s support staff will contact the Customer within 2 hours during a Business Day of receiving the Customer’s report of a Critical Service Request and will work continuously until the issue is resolved or a workaround is available.
 NextRequest will provide the Customer with regular updates until the issue is resolved and will coordinate with the Customer during Business Hours.

 2.5 Customer Responsibilities.
 The Customer agrees to assist NextRequest as necessary to resolve Service Requests and to provide any information NextRequest reasonably requests, including information necessary to duplicate the issue.
 The Customer agrees to make available personnel capable of understanding and accurately communicating technical details necessary to enable NextRequest to review issues, and to assist NextRequest in diagnosing issues.